 This recipe is the quintessential cool summer salad, originating in Capri, in the warm climate of Campania.
 The freshness of the tomatoes is very important to the taste.
 In Italy, mozzarella is assumed to be buffalo mozzarella.
 Mozzarella from cow’s milk is usually sold in the stores as "fiore di latte" instead.
 In the US, you can find mozzarella di bufalo in Italian and gourmet stores.

-- 3-4 T. fruity extra virgin olive oil such (We recommend La Poderina Toscana Oro, Quattrociocchi Olivastra, Olio del Carmine, or Titone).
+- 3-4 T. fruity extra virgin olive oil such (We recommend Poderi Borselli La Poderina Toscana DOP Seggianese, Quattrociocchi Olivastro, or Titone).

 - 1 clove garlic